rom-thom/mcu-gen/README.md

 # mcu-gen
 **Generate safe, minimal HALs from SVD or PDF datasheets.
-In Rust and maybe C.**
+In Rust and C.**

 ## Goals